corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 Material Retriever Service.

 {{< note >}}
-Communication with the configured SMR service location can be configured to use SSL for a secure, encrypted connection.
+Communication with the configured SMR Service location can be configured to use SSL for a secure, encrypted connection.
 This is strongly recommended for production deployments.
 See [Configuring the ENM services to use SSL](enm-with-ssl.md) for more information.